Clear waters through cooperation

-”You can spoil the ground water within five minutes by handling pesticides incorrectly but it takes 100 years for the water to fully recover", Henning Foged, SuMaNu project.
+”You can spoil the ground water within five minutes by handling pesticides incorrectly but it takes 100 years for the water to fully recover", tells Henning Foged, SuMaNu project.
 With close to half of the EU population living in coastal areas, the seas are the treasure that give Europeans food, raw materials, energy and jobs.
 Yet, between 75% and 96% of Europe’s regional seas are contaminated (European Environmental Agency, 2015).need translation with this page?

 We challenge our seas with industry waste, pharmaceuticals, pesticides and nutrients leaking from fields, and expect the seas to remain that treasure for our children and the children of their children.
 But will they?